- PhD in Geography from the University of Innsbruck.

 November 25 - 26, 2011

 Gernot Patzelt was a speaker at the Fourth International Conference on Climate and Energy in Germany, hosted by the European Institute for Climate and Energy (EIKE).
 He spoke on “Climate, glaciers and forest development” (PDF).

 European Institute for Climate and Energy (EIKE) — Past speaker at EIKE events.

-A full list of Gernot Patzelt's publications is available at the Austrian Academy of Sciences, and also at The Austrian Library Network and Service GmbH (OBVSG).
+A search of Google Scholar turns up a number of publications for Patzelt in peer reviewed journals.
+A full list of Gernot Patzelt's publications is available The Austrian Library Network and Service GmbH (OBVSG).
 He has published a number of studies in Geology and Archeology journals.